Gateway to Tibetan Buddhism

 “Whoever hears this discourse will succeed in their endeavour to renounce the worldly life under the auspices of the Tathagata.
 Whoever hears this discourse with absolute faith will attain the ultimate goal of the bodhisattva path.”

-At the same instant, Eight thousands and one hundred bhiksus attained liberation beyond birth.
-Forty-two thousands bodhisattvas attained the forbearance towards the unborn nature of phenomena.
+At the same instant, eight thousand and one hundred bhiksus attained liberation beyond birth.
+Forty-two thousand bodhisattvas attained the forbearance towards the unborn nature of phenomena.
 Tremors appeared six times across the trichiliocosm of a billion worlds with its palaces of maras, landscapes, as offering of mandarava flowers was falling from heaven.